Explicit equivalence between the spectral localizer and local Chern and winding markers: Introduction

-Moreover, explicitly connecting the local Chern maker to the localizer index can help to better understand the regime of validity of the latter.
-Specifically, the spectral localizer requires choosing the magnitude of a scalar parameter $\kappa$.
-This parameter determines the relative importance of the position and Hamiltonian operators within the spectral localizer.
-The criteria to fix $\kappa$ is not well understood.
-It is usually fixed with guidance from rigorous mathematical bounds~\cite{Cerjan_2024tutorial,loring2020spectral}, yet numerical simulations deliver correct results even when $\kappa$ violates these bounds~\cite{Zakharov_2025,RocheCarrasco2025,Cerjan2025Detecting}.
-Numerical evidence also shows that the phase diagrams computed for a Chern insulator quasicrystal using both the localizer index and the local Chern marker can be made to coincide for small values of $\kappa$~\cite{RocheCarrasco2025}.
-This suggest that a perturbation theory on $\kappa$ could be used to show the equivalence between these two methods.

 In this work, we reveal how the equivalence between the localizer index and other local markers arises naturally from a perturbative expansion of the spectral localizer in powers of $\kappa$.
 By exploiting only the fundamental symmetries of the Clifford matrices used by the spectral localizer, we demonstrate that the Chern and winding markers emerge as the leading-order contribution in this expansion.
-Our derivation applies to those $\mathds{Z}$ invariants in classes A and AIII of the Altland-Zirnbauer ten-fold classification of topological phases.
-Our derivation not only circumvents heavy topological machinery, but also establishes a direct, intuitive connection between the localizer index and the local Chern marker.
+Our derivation applies to the $\mathds{Z}$ invariants in classes A and AIII of the Altland-Zirnbauer ten-fold classification of topological phases \cite{altland97,Kitaev2009}.
+Our derivation both circumvents heavy topological machinery, and establishes a direct, intuitive connection between the localizer index and the local Chern marker.